Chapter 19: The Tragedy at Ong Thanh 062025

 Lions.
 However, the two inapt senior commanders, Coleman and Newman,

-were not able to see that.
-Instead, they overreacted to what they
+failed to see that.
+Instead, they overreacted to what they thought Terry

-thought Terry Allen had done wrong, although neither man knew enough, in
+Allen had done wrong, although neither man knew enough, in the first

-the first place, to judge right from wrong.
-They were not savvy enough
+place, to judge right from wrong.
+They were not savvy enough to realize

-to realize that the course change was actually a smart move.
-Much less
+that the course change was actually a smart move.
+Much less were they

-were they able to contemplate what Triet might have been up to next.
+able to contemplate what Triet might have been up to next.
+Instead, as

-Instead, as evidenced by Newman's later interaction with Terry, It's
+evidenced by Newman's later interaction with Terry, Coleman and Newman

 Here is a truth for the taking.
 Whether operating a combat